Butternut Squash Gnocchi with Mushrooms

-The difference between, say, canned squash puree and fresh — or fresh wild mushrooms versus stale, store-bought ones, or, God forbid, canned mushrooms.
+The difference between, say, canned squash puree and fresh — or fresh mushrooms versus stale, store-bought ones, or, God forbid, canned mushrooms.
 Good butter, freshly ground black pepper, good, fresh sage.
 All matter.

-They can range from light, airy pillows of awesome, to leaden lumps the Italians, in their earthy way, call “asshole stoppers.”
+No matter what you make them from, gnocchi can range from light, airy pillows of awesome, to leaden lumps the Italians, in their earthy way, call “asshole stoppers.”
 You get the idea.

 Whether yours are one or the other hinges on the amount of flour you use.
 The better you get making gnocchi, the less flour you use, and the lighter the gnocchi.
 It takes practice.